HorizenLabs/zkverify-docs/docs/09-polygon_cdk_installation.md

 ## Introduction

-This tutorial takes you through the process of deploying a full CDK zkRollup, EVM-compatible network on Sepolia that uses New Horizen Mainchain as Proof Verification layer.
+This tutorial takes you through the process of deploying a full CDK zkRollup, EVM-compatible network on Sepolia that uses zkVerify Mainchain as Proof Verification layer.

 It relies on specific component versions so we have hidden most of the configuration complexity in scripts to make the process straightforward.